Victorian Railways bogie guard's vans: ZF, VVDY, VZDY, ZVDY vans

-V/Line VZDY's
+V/Line VZDYs

 In the 1983 van recoding, they were recoded to VVDY.
-At this time the Teacup livery was coming into use, and so an odd situation occurred - ZF 17 was one of the only items of rolling stock to be photographed with the "old" code, but the new logo.
+At this time the Teacup livery was coming into use, and so an odd situation occurred: ZF 17 was one of the only items of rolling stock to be photographed with the "old" code, but the new logo.

 As vans were eliminated from trains most of the ZF/VVDY class were scrapped or sold.
 Some of the remainder were used for cyclic track maintenance trains and recoded VZDY, these being vans 9, 11, 14, 24, 27, 33, 40 and 46 which retained their numbers.
 VZDY 40 was sold to the Bellarine Peninsula Railway and now runs on the 3'6" gauge.

-Metropolitan Transit / The Met VZDY's
+Metropolitan Transit / The Met VZDYs

 The MET also ran a VZDY class, numbers 51 - 54.
-These four vans were renumbered from VVDY's 28, 22, 7 and 13 respectively, and painted in the MET green with yellow stripe livery.
+These four vans were renumbered from VVDY's 28, 22, 7 and 13 respectively, and at least the first three were painted in the MET green with yellow stripe livery.
+It is possible that VZDY54 was not repainted, and may have been scrapped by around 2000.

-The vans were coupled either end of regular consists used in reballasting operations on the Metropolitan network - two vans with the green-painted ballast wagons VHMY 1001-1010, and the other two with open wagons of the VOWA/VZWA 2000series which had cut-down sides and "METROPOLITAN TRANSIT" logos attached, used for sleeper delivery and spoil collection.
+The vans were coupled either end of regular consists used in reballasting operations on the Metropolitan network - two vans with the green-painted ballast wagons VHMY 1001-1010, and the other two with open wagons of the VOWA/VZWA 2000-series which had cut-down sides and "METROPOLITAN TRANSIT" logos attached, used for sleeper delivery and spoil collection.

 South Gippsland Railway

-24ZF was preserved at the South Gippsland Railway, and for a time it was painted in the Victorian Railways' scheme of blue and gold to tie in the airconditioned E type carriages the railway was using.
+24ZF was preserved at the South Gippsland Railway, and across 1995-1996 it was painted in the Victorian Railways' scheme of blue and gold to tie in the airconditioned E type carriages the railway was using.
+By 2008 it had been restored to a traditional brown scheme.
 In 2017 it was reallocated to the Yarra Valley Railway.

+Great Northern Rail Services - GVDY

+Great Northern Rail Services acquired VZDY52 and refurbished it at Bendigo Workshops.
+It was released on 25 July 2002 in a deep red livery with a single yellow stripe, and recoded GVDY52-Y. It ran to Melbourne that day, and after arrival a "GNR" logo in a diamond was applied to the sides.

+When Great Northern Rail Services wrapped up operations less than a year later the van, along with other assets, was passed to West Coast Railway.

 West Coast Railway VZDY

-West Coast Railway purchased VZDY27 and VZDY52, and painted them in their colours of light blue with white and yellow.
-27 had the full scheme with white band and yellow stripe, while 52 only had white triangles at the ends.
+West Coast Railway purchased VZDY27 and painted it in their colours of light blue with white across the windows, a grey roof, and a yellow stripe at floor level.
+It was seen at North Geelong in 1996 then Ballarat East in 1997 and 1998.
+Its use is not clear.

-No.27 was seen at North Geelong in 1996 then Ballarat East in 1997 and 1998.
-It was sold to VicTrack in the West Coast Railway rollingstock sale, and is now used as a generator set to release brakes on X'Trapolis 100 trains during transfers to and from Ballarat North Workshops.
-This van, and carriage BS212, were the last two vehicles to operate in the West Coast Railway colour scheme.

-Great Northern Rail Services & CFCLA - GVDY

-After West Coast Railway folded, Great Northern Rail Services purchased VZDY52 and recoded it with a G prefix.
-When GNRS was purchased by CFCLA they didn't bother with a recode, so the van ran for years without a further change in identity.
+GVDY52 was acquired from Great Northern in late 2002 or early 2003, with a quick repaint to all-over blue with white trapezoids at the ends instead of getting the full treatment.
+The van was back in service by 17 May 2003, returning to its prior use on Xtrapolis transfer trains.
+Notably, the van was not recoded to VZDY, retaining its Great Northern code.